electricimp/imp-central-impt/CommandsManual.md

 **impt test info \[--debug] \[--help]**

-Displays information about the current test configuration (if test configuration file *.impt.test* exists in the current directory).
+Displays information about the tests configuration defined by [Test Configuration File](#test-configuration-file) in the current directory.
 With every call the latest actual information is obtained using impCentral API.

 | Option | Alias | Mandatory? | Value Required? | Description |